 Q: How do I pursue a claim against the United States under the Federal Tort Claims Act?

 A: In most cases involving personal injury, wrongful death or property damage, you can head straight to court to pursue your claim, but if your claim falls under the FTCA, you cannot do that.
 You must first file an “administrative claim” directly with the agency you believe is responsible for your injuries or damages.
 Using the previous examples, your claim for property damage or injuries caused by a postal vehicle would be filed with the United States Postal Service, and a medical malpractice claim resulting from care at a VA hospital would be filed with the Department of Veterans Affairs.
 If you skip this administrative step and file a claim directly in court, your claim will be dismissed.

 Q: Is there a time limit for me to pursue my claim?

 A: You should provide as much information as you have available or that can be obtained to support your FTCA claim.
-You must include facts, identify witnesses and provide sufficient information so the agency can review the full merits of your claim.
-Also, you must specifically include an exact amount of monetary damages you are claiming the agency owes or will owe along with any supporting documentation to verify the amount of claimed damages.
-Special care in calculating claimed damages, including current and future losses, for your FTCA claim is needed, since any award or judgment is limited to the amount requested for the claim in the administrative service review phase.
-The federal government has created a standard form, known as Standard Form 95 or SF 95, to use when submitting an administrative claim under the FTCA.
+You must include facts, identify witnesses, share expert witness opinions and provide sufficient information so the agency can review the full merits of your claim.
+Also, you must specifically include an exact amount of monetary damages you are claiming the agency owes or will owe you along with any supporting documentation to verify the amount of claimed damages.
+Special care in calculating claimed damages, including current and future losses, for your FTCA claim is needed, since any award or judgment is limited to the amount requested for the claim in the administrative review phase.
+The federal government has created a standard form, known as Standard Form 95, or SF 95, to use when submitting an administrative claim under the FTCA.
 The form is available online or from any federal agency.
 You don’t have to use this form when submitting your administrative claim, but it is a useful tool.